shantianshi/forkThis/README.md

-# Project Title
+# Stefany's First Ever Git Project

-## Forkthis Repo for Practice

-### Write your author name here. eg. By Nicole
+## This repo has been forked.

-### Description
+### Shan Tian Shi

-Create a description and fill it in here.

-## Languages used

-What languages were used for this repo:
-List them
+### A basic project for git.

+This is a readme markdown language.

+## HTML and CSS

+We will learn HTML and CSS.

 ### Known Bugs

-Are there any?
-If so what are they?
+No bugs so far.

 ## License